ecamenen/container-fingClus/README.md

 - ```-m (--maxClusters)``` (INTEGER) number maximum of clusters allowed; by default, 6 clusters (mimimum: 2; maximum: number of row of the dataset).
 - ```-n (--nbClusters)``` (INTEGER) fixed the number of clustering in output (do not take account of Silhouette index; mimimum: 2; maximum: number of row of the dataset).
 - ```--nbAxis``` (INTEGER) number of axis for PCA analysis outputs; by default, 2 axis (minimum: 2; maximum: 4).
-- ```-b (--bootstrap)``` (INTEGER) in advanced mode only, number of bootstrap for gap statistic; by default 500 boostraps (minimum: 100; maximum: 1000).
 - ```--text``` DO NOT prints text on plot.
-- ```-adv (-advanced mode)``` activates advanced mode with more clustering indexes: gap statistics, elbow, agglomerative coefficient, contribution per cluster and contribution per partition (discriminant power), silhouette index and pca first 2 axis for each points.
+- ```-a (-advanced mode)``` activates advanced mode with more clustering indexes: gap statistics, elbow, agglomerative coefficient, contribution per cluster and contribution per partition (discriminant power), silhouette index and pca first 2 axis for each points.
 The heatmap will be ordered by silhouette index.

 ## References